 Auto Accidents Newsletters

-Ward & Ward Law Firm’s Auto Accident Briefs explore just a few personal injury topics in a nutshell.
+Ward & Ward Law Firm’s Auto Accidents Newsletters are brief paragraphs that explore a few personal injury questions in a nutshell.
 The topics covered will most likely not answer all of your questions regarding personal injuries and auto accidents.
 Consequently, if you have questions or need further explanation on any of the subjects referenced below, or about an accident you experienced, call auto accident lawyer, Charlie Ward, today for a free consultation.
 Call (317) 639-9501.

 Auto Insurance Coverage for Underage Drivers

 Age and gender are two underwriting criteria insurers use for assessing risk.
 For example, some policies contain provisions that exclude drivers under a specific age.
 Other policies amplify the exclusion by the age and sex of a driver.
 Questions of coverage arise when such incidents take place.
-Learn more by calling Ward & Ward Law Firm today.
+Learn more information than that which is provided in this auto accidents newsletters by calling Ward & Ward Law Firm today at (371) 639-9501.

 A typical hit-and-run accident is a collision where one or more drivers leave the scene of the accident.
 However, there are other types of hit-and-run accidents.
 A hit-and-run accident may also involve chain reaction accidents, projectile parts, and debris on the road.